Japan Policy and Human Resources Development Fund

 The PHRD fund continues to play a unique role in building the technical and institutional capacity needed to reduce poverty and grow the economies of grant-recipient developing countries.
 The heart of the PHRD is the effective partnership between the Government of Japan and the World Bank Group (WBG), which has yielded a collaborative approach and a strategy that allows for adaptability and flexibility as development needs change.
 This has enabled swift and dynamic programmatic adjustments so that PHRD remains relevant and results-focused—a tangible demonstration of Japan’s position on the world stage as the first-mover catalyst for pressing development issues.

 The PHRD continues to maintain and strengthen its flexible approach to changing development challenges in agriculture and rural access to energy supply, monitoring and evaluation for better development results, Universal Health Coverage for all, and pandemic preparedness.
-PHRD’s outlook is consistent with the global Sustainable Development Goals (SDGs) and the WBG’s twin goals of ending extreme poverty and promoting shared prosperity.
+PHRD’s outlook is consistent with the global Sustainable Development Goals (SDGs) and the WBG’s twin goals of ending extreme poverty and boosting shared prosperity on a livable planet.
 Going forward, the PHRD aims to promote strong, sustainable, and inclusive economic growth through these priority programs.
-Since its inception to FY21, the Government of Japan has contributed $3.56 billion to the PHRD fund in support of a portfolio of 4,500 operations that span more than 150 countries.
+Since its inception to end FY23, the Government of Japan had contributed $4.7 billion to the PHRD fund in support of a portfolio of over 4,500 operations across more than 150 countries.

 Structure and Governance: